-Attracting and retaining YBS customers - The employees of Capital Farm Credit are involved in working with youth livestock programs that have historically produced individuals that become farmers and ranchers in the future.
+Attracting and retaining YBS customers - The employees of Capital Farm Credit are involved in working with youth livestock programs that have historically produced individuals who become farmers and ranchers in the future.
 Hundreds of hours are spent annually serving in various capacities that promote livestock shows and sales for youth across the state and Capital Farm Credit spends thousands of dollars sponsoring and contributing to these programs.
 These programs are spread across the state and include county, regional and statewide shows and involve both 4-H and FFA programs.

 In addition, CFC sponsors and supports programs and organizations around the state that are targeted at young, beginning or small farmers or ranchers, some in cooperation with various county and statewide organizations but also with the Texas A&M AgriLife Extension Service.
-These programs have been successful in helping to educate and provide knowledge and other resources to farmers and ranchers that are taking steps to increase their involvement in agriculture and/or the size of their operations.
+Programs such as the "Next Generation Program" and others have been successful in helping to educate and provide knowledge and other resources to thousands of individuals who are taking steps to initiate or increase their involvement in agriculture or increase the size and productivity of their existing operations.
+The Association is concerned about the next generation of agriculture and utilizes its programs and personnel to help develop those who will be producing food and fiber after the current generation of farmers and ranchers retire.

-The involvement and support of these programs also help YBS farmers/ranchers become aware of Capital Farm Credit and understand how its loan programs can be of value to them as they improve or expand their current operations but also aids them in improving or expanding their operation regardless if they do business with Capital Farm Credit.
+The involvement and support of these programs also help YBS farmers/ranchers become aware of Capital Farm Credit and understand how its loan programs and services can be of value to them as they improve or expand their current operations, but also aids them in improving or expanding their operation regardless if they do business with Capital Farm Credit.

 Implementing lending programs and/or services that meet the needs of YBS customers - The association implemented a policy that permits the association to provide constructive credit to serve any financing need of YBS customers that are taking demonstrated steps to become more fully engaged as a full-time farmer or rancher.
 Also, the association has adopted underwriting standards that contain flexible criteria that permit the credit needs of customers to be met when the customer falls short of meeting an established standard but has one or more compensating strengths to offset the area of weakness.
-These flexible criteria, while still requiring reasonable and prudent underwriting standards, allows customers that engage in agriculture operations less than full-time to have the capital resources they need to begin or grow their operations.
+These flexible criteria, while still requiring reasonable and prudent underwriting standards, allow customers who engage in agriculture operations less than full-time to have the capital resources they need to begin or grow their operations.
 In addition, the association cooperates with government agencies to structure loans with third party guarantees when the applicant does not have sufficient equity or proven repayment sources to qualify for credit by themselves.
 These cooperative efforts allow YBS customers to begin an agriculture operation, maintain their operation through stressful periods or make expansions in herd size, facilities or acreage.